 5. Close the Sale & Prevent Cart Abandonment

 Getting customers on your site and clicking “Add to Cart” is only half the battle.
 On average, 88% of online retail orders are abandoned altogether.
 And Cyber Monday cart abandonment rates are only slightly lower at 80.6%.

 Here are a few strategies for reducing cart abandonment rates on Cyber Monday:

 Clarify Promotional Pricing

-If you can, offer a running total that shoppers can see when they hover over the cart icon.
-If customers can track costs as they shop, they are less likely to be surprised at the end.
+Offer a running total that shoppers can see when they hover over the cart icon.
+If customers can track costs as they shop, they won’t be surprised at the end.